ctmm-initiative/ctmmweb/inst/app/help/9_speed.md

 - This page will simulate multiple realizations of the animal's trajectory and estimate the average speed, which is proportional to distance traveled.
 See [`ctmm::speed`](https://ctmm-initiative.github.io/ctmm/reference/speed.html)
+- There is a speed column in model summary table of `Model` page.
+That is a Gaussian RMS speed and here is a non-parametric mean speed.